 Texas Divorce Process Overview

-Navigate Your Divorce the Easy Way
+Navigate the Divorce Process in Texas the Easy Way

 Before you can file for a divorce in Texas, you or your spouse must have lived in the state of Texas for at least 6 months AND in the county where you will be filing for at least 90 days.
 Once you file your petition, there is a 60-day waiting period from the date of filing before the divorce can be finalized.